2018's 10 Best

 Chronic use of acetaminophen, even at low doses, can result in lower glutathione production and more free radical production.
 At the very least, this can result in a release of free radicals throughout your system.
 Or, as a worst case scenario, end in liver failure and other issues.

 NAC can improve the efficiency of your liver and kidneys even if they’ve undergone chronic abuse.
 These organs are vital to your health.
-Adding this product to your daily regimen might be exactly what you need to ensure full health and capability!
+Adding this product to your daily regimen might be exactly what you need to ensure full health and capability.

 NAC as an Acetaminophen overdose cure

-According to this article, NAC is hepatoprotective.
+NAC is hepatoprotective.
 This means that it can protect your cells from damage that could kill them.
 This is because NAC has a way to intervene in cell responses to toxins like acetaminophen (via glutathione).

 NAC is an Antioxidant

-Taking a NAC supplement is one of the best ways to improve antioxidant activity in your body.
+Taking an NAC supplement is one of the best ways to improve antioxidant activity in your body.
 Free radicals enter your system through a million different pathways.
 Your body requires the proper tools to handle them and prevent cellular degeneration.

 NAC to Boost your Immune System

-There was a 2008 study done on the effects of NAC on post-menopausal women’s immune system.
+There was a 2008 study done on the effects of NAC on post-menopausal women’s immune systems.
 The results showed the possibility of restoring immune systems to what they were when they were younger.
 (5)